 What is the best way to price inbound retainers?

-This is the question most agency owners will ask themselves multiple times throughout their career.
+This is the question most agency owners will ask themselves multiple times throughout their careers.

 There are tons of pros and cons to different pricing models.
 Let me begin this post by saying that I would love to hear your thoughts in the comments section below.